engilorian/labelflow/README.md

 ## Where to Find Your Data
-- All scanned barcodes are saved in:
+- All scanned barcodes are saved automatically in the data/ folder in your project.

+- A new Excel file is created each day with a name like:
     ```bash
-    barcodes.xlsx
+    data/barcodes_2025-06-27.xlsx
     ```

-- Each row: barcode, timestamp
+- Each row contains:
+    - barcode — the scanned code
+    - timestamp — the exact date and time it was scanned

+- The data is appended automatically with each scan session.
+    Duplicate entries (same barcode + timestamp) are ignored to prevent clutter or mistakes.

 ## Troubleshooting
 - Printer not printing?